moretiles/dank_json/README.md

-# Small C library for parsing json
+# C library for parsing json

 * Not currently finished.
-* Scope of project is small.
+* Scope of project is limited.